 - If showing signs of an upper respiratory infection (cold symptoms) or any other illness serious enough to interfere with the student’s ability to learn.

 - There are signs of conjunctivitis (“pink eye”) with symptoms such as secretions from one or both eyes, itching, and crusts on eyelids.

-You must notify your student's school if your child is home sick and report any diagnosed communicable diseases.
+You must notify your student's school by calling your school's attendance line if your child is home sick and report any diagnosed communicable diseases.
 When reporting an absence please indicate the reason for the absence and if it is due to illness, please report symptoms including if your child has a fever, cough or sore throat.

 Depending on the illness, a letter provided to the school nurse from your child's physician may be required prior to your child being re-admitted back to school.
 If your child's physician feels your student requires medical accommodations upon returning to school, please have the physician list the requested accommodations and we will do our best to meet those accommodations.
 Your student's health and safety upon returning to school is a number one priority!